 Circa 1947: In the book "The Bedford County Rifle and Its Makers", Calvin Hetrick describes a visit to Dolph's shop in Everett, Pennsylvania sometime around 1947.
 At the time of the visit, Dolph was preparing nitric acid for use in darkening rifle stocks.
 The process involved applying the nitric acid to the stock and then holding the stock over a fire.
 Dolph said he was born in Alleghany County, Maryland in 1853, and was the son of the gunsmith Isaac Drake.
 He also said his rifling guide was made by Daniel Border, and was purchased and used by David Defibaugh after Daniel Border's death.
 Dolph used straw for shimming material to increase the depth of cut.
 Hetrick reported that Dolph was then selling his rifles in the $16.00 to $20.00 range, although decorated rifles were priced considerably more.
 Hetrick reported that Dolph was using conventional sand casting techniques to produce trigger guards.
 At the time of the visit, Dolph was 93 years old.

-In the 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon & Somerset Counties", James B. Whisker states that Dolph eventually received a blindness-related pension.
+The 2001 Whisker & Yantz book states that Dolph eventually received a blindness-related pension.
 James' father Vaughn was Dolph's case worker, and knew Dolph well.
 James B. Whisker reports that Dolph was talented and kindly, and for a time had his property fenced with old musket and rifle stocks.
 James B. Whisker also reports that gun collector R. Armstrong Farber's father and Dolph performed carpentry work on the Airondale Hotel.